KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 Aiming towards simplicity, for this benchmark we have removed the non-standard neural network parameters (value embeddings, skip connection lambdas) and triton kernels that are used in the main speedrun.
 We have also replaced the sophisticated local-global pattern of attention by simple causal attention across contexts of 1024 tokens.
-The result is a concise plain-PyTorch training script measuring 338 lines of code.

 ## Notes